cs-4241-2023/shortstack/README.md

 Last Name: Arackal
 No major feedback.
 Unique and cool idea.
 The layout is readable and easy to understand. potential suggestion is CSS styling the forms and submit button as they a little out of place

+Last name: Caplan
+Your website looks really nice, I really like the layout and rounded corners on your containers.
+The colors you used for the "X left to go!" made was easy to read and very noticeable.
+The protein calculation is a cool feature, but I got a bit confused when figuring out what kind of food to enter because the protein value can't be 0.
+Ended up with broccoli with 10% protein lol.
+If that is intentional then making the type of foods to enter more clear would be good, or 0 as an option for the amount of protein.